 For most Americans, their home is their most precious asset.
 They insure it against catastrophic damage due to fire, storms, and theft.
 Fortunately, house-destroying cataclysms are rare, but plenty of problems can cost tens or hundreds of thousands of dollars if you’re uninsured or underinsured.
 Let’s take a look at the most common home insurance claims so you can work to prevent them and ensure you’re fully covered.

 As we review these homeowners insurance claims statistics, rest assured that Wawanesa will guide you through any homeowners claim every step of the way.
 We’ll show you why our customers consistently express high satisfaction with our claims process.
-We’re happy to answer all your questions about filing a claim, but we’d rather help you prevent the stress and destruction in the first place.
+We're happy to help with your questions about filing a claim, but we’d rather help you prevent the stress and destruction in the first place.

 Most Common Home Insurance Claims